batdowg/cbs/CONTEXT.md

   - My Profile
   - Logout

+Delivery (KT Facilitator) and Contractor accounts open the workshop runner view when selecting sessions from **My Sessions**.
+Other staff and CSA roles continue to the staff session detail page.

 ## 1.3 View Selector
 Only SysAdmin, Administrator, CRM, and KT Facilitator roles see the View selector.
 CSA, Participant, and Contractor do not.